wp-plugins/wp-headlineanimator/wp-headlineanimator/readme.txt

 4. Configure the Plugin via the admin interface
 5. Enjoy and be so kind giving some feedback to me on my blog

+== Configuration ==
+ The configuration takes place in the administrative backend on Options -> WP-HeadlineAnimator.
+The options are kept to a minimum to keep it simple and intuitive.

+Background image: 	This text field requires the path to your HeadlineAnimator
+			Background picture relative to your WordPress installation.
+			If the picture is not accessible, the label is shown in red Font file:		This text field requires the *absolute* path to a font file (ttf) on your server.
+It is used to write text on the Background image.
+If the fomt file is not accessible, the label is shown in red
+Target:			This is the path where your image should be written to;
+			relative to your WordPress Installation
+Text on Picture:	Text entered here is shown on the Animator.
+Show date on animator:	If you want your headlines to be prefixed with a date,
+			check this box.
+Date format:		This is direct access to the PHP date() function used
+			to display the date prefix of your headlines.

+If you got things right, "HTML Code for your Animator" is shown including your animator.

 == Frequently Asked Questions ==
 = The plugin shows the StarBlog background =
 Just draw your own background image, upload and use the new filename in the config

+= The configuration labels of background picture and/or font file are written in red = If the labels are written in red, the plugin cannot access the files.
+Keep in mind:
+* the background picture path is relative to your wordpress directory
+* the font file uses an absolute path as most distributions are installing fonts to /usr/share/fonts/...

 == Screenshots ==
 None avaliable.
 If you want to see it in action, look at http://my.stargazer.at/starblog.gif